gpadolina/DeepLearning-notes/DeepLearning/Deep learning for Computer Vision.md

 A convolution works by *sliding* these windows of size 3 x 3 or 5 x 5 over the 3D input feature map, stopping at every possible location, and extracting the 3D patch of surrounding features.
 Each such 3D patch is then transformed via a tensor product with the same learned weight matrix, called the *convolution kernel* into a 1D vector of shape.

+Note that the output width and height may differ from the input width and height.
+They may differ for two reasons:
+* Border effects, which can be countered by padding the input feature map
+* The use of *strides*

+If you want to get an output feature map with the same spatial dimensions as the input, you can use *padding.* Padding consists of adding an appropriate number of rows and columns on each side of the input feature map so as to make it possible to fit center convolution windows around every input tile.